-It’s hard to move up than climb down a mountain

-It’s hard to move up than climb down a mountain, physical or non physical.
-The corporate or social governance ladder is no different from a mountain.
-How one gets to the top of the corporate/social governance ladder, determines their longevity
+It’s hard to move up than climb down a mountain; physical or non physical.
+The corporate -or social governance – ladder is no different from a mountain.
+How one gets to the top of the corporate – or social governance – ladder, determines their longevity

 Most promotions within organisations or government appointments, rarely have anything, if at all, to do with competence or ability.
 But so much to do with the art and politics of backside smooching.
-They are more or less a true reflection of the person’s, that is, the promoted or appointed, ability to smooch vital backsides with real, effective power – the power to reward them for a backside smoothing job well done.
+They are more or less a true reflection of the person’s ability, that is, the promoted or appointed person, to smooch vital backsides with real, effective power, that is, the power to reward them for a backside smoothing job well done.

 Nothing and no one should come in your way.
 Life’s too short to be anyone’s second banana.
 After all, backside smooching is not a pleasant act.
 It’s as dehumanising as slavery.
 In fact, it’s slavery only with the illusion of one’s own volition.